AOC, Ted Cruz spar over coronavirus aid stalemate as clock ticks for Congress to make deal

 While there is broad support among members of both parties to pass another coronavirus relief bill, they disagree sharply over the size and scope of it.
 With just eight legislative days left in their calendar, it's increasingly unlikely that lawmakers will be able to strike a deal before the year ends.

-BIDEN CALLS FOR ERASING SOME STUDENT LOAN DEBT, FACES PROGRESSIVE PRESSURE TEO GO FURTHER
+BIDEN CALLS FOR ERASING SOME STUDENT LOAN DEBT, FACES PROGRESSIVE PRESSURE TO GO FURTHER

 Key policy differences, including funding for a virus testing plan, aid to state and local governments and tax cuts for low- and middle-income families, have confounded lawmakers since May, and they remain no less of a challenge in the wake of the 2020 election.